"The Incredible Pre-war 'Super-Pro'

 I had to substantially rewire the power supply because numerous repairs over the years had left most of the solder joints looking like "glop jobs."
 I used vintage cloth covered wire and, if vintage cans/box turn up, the wiring changes will be minimal.

-I sanded off the crappy paint and repainted the front panel in black wrinkle finish (on May 14th.)
+I sanded off the crappy gray metallic paint and repainted the front panel in black wrinkle finish (on May 14th.)
 I couldn't really do anything about the numerous .25" holes over the 5Z3, so I cleaned the cabinet and gave it the "3 in One" oil treatment.
-The holes might have been a Signal Corps mod since the layout was nice and square and the holes drilled with some precision (it almost looks stock,...except it isn't.)
+The holes might have been a Signal Corps mod since the layout was precise and square with the holes skillfully drilled (it almost looks stock,...except it isn't.)

 Photo Gallery of Collector's Super-Pro Receivers